frebreez3/Krieger-Dave-Portfolio/README.md

  	* Showcases low C programming to create a client-server FTP system.
 	* Reads http-protocol headers and parses them
 	* Users can register, login, and GET/POST only their specific files.
+	* Investigates security issues such as buffer overflow and user identification